Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 Others say that the only way forward is full compliance with the GDPR, or as near to full compliance as is humanly possible.
 No ifs and no buts: if we want to continue trading with the rest of the EU in some form, there is no alternative.

 The reality is that the UK’s room for manoeuvre is limited for many reasons; some of which have been overlooked in the fog of war since the vote to leave the EU.
-In the battle to understand where our ‘troops’ are placed, we seem to have
+In the battle to understand where our ‘troops’ are placed

 0330 161 1234